wisniewskikr/spring-boot/soap-client/README.md

 DESCRIPTION
 -----------

-This is simple Spring Boot MVC project which displays "Hello World" text.
+This is simple Spring Boot SOAP Client which displays "Hello World Stranger" text.

+**NOTE**
+Please be aware that this Client **works only together with Spring Boot SOAP Server**.
+Ports:
+* SOAP Server application: Server should work on port 8080
+* SOAP Client applications: Client should work on port 8081

 Used technologies:
-* BE: Spring Boot MVC
+* BE: Spring Boot Web Services
-* FE: Thymeleaf
+* FE: JSON

 LAUNCH